alexanderpharwood/pruve/README.md

 ## ValidationException

-If a property or variable fails validation, a ValidationException will be thrown:
+If the try() method is called on a Pruve instacne which contains errors, a ValidationException will be thrown.
+Here are two examples of how this exception might look:

 ```
+pruve(null).string().try()
+// This will throw
 ValidationException {
-	value: {
-		name: null,
+	value: null,
-		email: 'Not an email address!'
-	},
 	message: 'Validation failed',
+	errors: [
+		'null is not a string'
+	]
+}

+pruve({name: null}).passes({name: "string"}).try()
+// This will throw
+ValidationException {
+	value: null,
+	message: 'Validation failed',
+	errors: [
-	errors: {
+		{
 			name: [
-			'name must be a string'
+				'null is not a string'
-		],
-		email: [
-			'email must be a valid email address'
 			]
 		}
+	]
 }
 ```

+As shown above, the passes() method returns an object of errors, keyed by the name op the property which has failed validation.

 ## The Pruve Object